li-veindark/li-veindark/README.md

 - 👋 Hi, I’m @li-veindark
 - 👀 I’m interested in gd right now.
 - 🌱 I’m currently learning level designing with unreal engine.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development projects.
-- 📫 my mail id.
+- 📫

 <!---
 li-veindark/li-veindark is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.